 The Oklahoma Trucking Association was established in 1932, it is a non-profit, full service trade association formed to promote and protect the interests of the trucking industry within Oklahoma.
 In this age of economic deregulation, OTA is committed to help you cope with the daily minefields of compliance and enforcement regulation which a carrier faces from all levels of our Government.

 OTA members are as focused on safety as they are on profitability because, in the long term, a company cannot excel in the one aspect of its operation without succeeding in the other.
-The safety arm of the Association is the nationally acclaimed Oklahoma Safety Management Council.
+The safety arm of the Association is the Oklahoma Safety & Security Council.

 Today, the Oklahoma Trucking Association is composed of several hundred trucking companies that are as diverse in size, type and commodity transported as the economy they help fuel.
 That motor carrier core is complimented by a strong membership of allied organizations.
 Together, they form a strong, cohesive voice to protect and promote the industry and its interests.
 Trucks move Oklahoma and America today.
 The 9 million professionals employed by this dynamic industry are ready for the new millenium and eager for the challenges down the road.